How to use credit card points for travel

 Most hotels and flights loosely follow the cash prices for booking by setting higher point redemption requirements at peak times.
 But, using points for a room can provide tremendous value versus paying in cash when used strategically.

 A real-life example is a trip my family took in November 2022 to Jamaica, paid for entirely with points and miles.
-My wife and I had each signed up for the CardName discontinued when the welcome bonus was 150,000 Hilton Honors points (the current offer is 130,000 points earned by spending $3,000 in the first six months).
+My wife and I had each signed up for the CardName discontinued when the welcome bonus was 150,000 Hilton Honors points (the current offer is 165,000 Hilton Honors bonus points after you spend $3,000 in purchases in the first six months of card membership.
+Offer ends 1/8/2025.
 Those 300,000 points, combined with points we had from a previous trip to a Hilton hotel, were more than enough to book a five-night stay at the all-inclusive Hilton Rose Hall in Montego Bay, Jamaica.
 American Express is a CardRatings advertiser.

 When we booked our stay there, a basic room with two queen beds for our family of four was 85,000 points per night.
 Normally, that would mean a five-night stay would cost 425,000 points–a princely sum.
 But, Hilton Honors members get a fifth night free when booking four nights or more on points, so our stay required just 340,000 points.
 Hilton Honors reward bookings also include all taxes and fees, which not all hotel loyalty programs do.